wellheythereMJ/README-generator/generatedREADME.md

 A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Contributing
-just do it
+Please send me an email if you have any questions about contributing.

 ## Tests
-no test
+N/A

 ## Questions
-GitHub: nameuser
+GitHub: wellheythereMJ

-email: email@email.com
+email: abetterplace@outlook.com